dzhou8/Endplay/README.md

 Try the live demo -> [endplay.up.railway.app](https://endplay.up.railway.app/)

 ## Why it's Different
 Chess engines can be a useful tool for practicing endgames.
-But they can often 'give up' in some positions, because every move is losing.
+But they can 'give up' in some positions, because every move is losing.
 ![Stockfish Demo](./demo/stockfish.gif)
 Stockfish plays the "best" move, even if it trivially allows pawn promotion

-EndPlay plays the most testing, annoying, and resourceful moves -- like a strong human would
+EndPlay plays the most testing, tricky, and resourceful moves -- like a strong human would
 ![Endplay Demo](./demo/Endplay.gif)

 You can find common endgames or load your own position